LedgerHQ/ledger-live/libs/ledgerjs/packages/react-native-hw-transport-ble/README.md

 ## Are you adding Ledger support to your software wallet?

-You may be using this package to open a Bluetooth connexion between your mobile application and the device.
+You may be using this package to open a Bluetooth connection between your mobile application and the device.

 For a smooth and quick integration: